-- Introduction of new car leasing scheme from April 2020, including options for electric and hybrid vehicles. - Investigate the infrastructure and installation required for the delivery of electric vehicle charging points at all council owned buildings.
+- Introduction of new car leasing scheme from April 2020, including options for electric and hybrid vehicles. - Investigate the infrastructure and installation required for the delivery of electric vehicle charging points at all council owned buildings. - Encourage the use of telephone/video conferencing - Encourage all forms of greener transport options

-• Investigate/implement a staff travel plan - encouraging remote working, car sharing etc.
+Investigate/implement a staff travel plan - encouraging remote working, car sharing etc.